Best Places to Visit in Pennsylvania

 What I loved best:

-We returned in winter and loved the cozy atmosphere of holiday lights at PPG Place, ice skating downtown, catching a Penguins hockey game, and warming up with hearty meals in the city’s many gastropubs and breweries.
+We returned in winter and loved the cozy atmosphere of holiday lights at PPG Place, and ice skating downtown, my favorite highlight.

 Enjoying the view of Pittsburgh at twilight